-Environment Canada has issued an extreme cold warning for Chatham-Kent.
-Wind chill values as cold as minus 30 degrees Celsius are expected through this morning.
+Environment Canada has issued the second extreme cold warning for Chatham-Kent this week.
+Wind chill values as cold as minus 30 degrees Celsius are expected tonight through Wednesday morning.
 Cold conditions create an elevated risk to health, such as frostbite and hypothermia.
-Although the extreme cold warning is predicted to end this morning, cold temperatures are in the forecast for CK through the end of the week.